 RSI students regularly win prizes at national science competitions, such as Intel Science Talent Search (Intel STS), Siemens Competition in Math, Science and Technology, and Intel International Science and Engineering Fair (Intel ISEF).
 See a list of recent award winners.

 SPUR is the MIT Mathematics Department's Summer Program in Undergraduate Research.
-Up to eleven MIT undergraduates participate.
+Up to ten MIT undergraduates participate.
 A number of projects have led to published papers, many of them joint with the graduate student mentor.
 SPUR mentors and students attend a weekly seminar of lectures by MIT faculty members.

 UROP+ (Supervised Undergraduate Research Opportunity) is the MIT Mathematics Department's summer program, which matches MIT undergraduates with graduate student mentors, who supervise UROP projects.
-Up to seven MIT undergraduates participate.
+Up to eleven MIT undergraduates participate.
 A final paper can be submitted to arXiv.org and a journal if it contains original results.